Learn to dive

 You’ll join workshops to repurpose and mold plastic into new items.
 Learn new ways to recycle and manage waste.

 Who are our project partners?

-We use the PADI dive courses as our basic dive training programme.
-You will study and train during your first few days in Thailand.
+We use the PADI dive courses as our basic dive training program.
+You will study and train during your first week in Thailand.

 Within a week of your arrival in Thailand, you’ll be ready to dive and assist the team with valuable underwater research work.
 This period of training forms an important part of your conservation work.

 We are committed to preserving and restoring the marine and coastal environment.
 We do this through numerous activities in collaboration with multiple local and international partners.
 These include: